celo-org/celo-blockchain/consensus/istanbul/spec.md

 ### Event types
-Events are a means for the application to communicate with the consensus instance, they are never send across the network.
+Events are a means for the application to communicate with the consensus instance, they are never sent across the network.

 `R_E - request`\
 `FC_E - final committed`